Arashfd75/Arashfd75.github.io/README.md

 ## About

-**This is a page to explain more about my current and previous projects; however I would like to add more than my career info and talk about my daily life as well! **
+**This is a page to explain more about my current and previous projects; however I would like to add more than my career info and talk about my daily life as well .**

 ## Features